punkish/punkish/docs/Maintaining-data-integrity/index.md

     - Plazi
     - taxonomy
 stars      :
-js         : dataintegrity
+js         :
+    - dataintegrity
 ---

 In a rapidly evolving data extraction environment, we need the ability to edit data already recorded while also offering a permanence of record.
 But these two roces are in opposing tension, so how to offer both?
-Fortunately, timestamps and the ability to **INSERT … ON CONFLICT** provde a way.
+Fortunately, timestamps and the ability to **INSERT … ON CONFLICT** provide a way.
 Consider the following tables (all code using `nodejs`, but the underlying data principles would be the same for any programming language)

 ```js
 const createTable = function() {